1. What is temporary importation

 You are allowed to drive your vehicle temporarily in Cyprus if:

-- Persons having their normal residence in a third country, who come temporarily to the Republic, in order to work under a contract of employment of a specified duration with the Government of the Republic, a Semi-governmental Organisation, legal persons of public law, International Organisations or Foreign State Organisations or Institutes established in the Republic, as well as foreign archaeological missions, provided these persons do particularly specialised work.
+- who come temporarily in the Republic, in order to work under a contract of employment of a specified duration with the Government of the Republic, a Semi-governmental Organisation, legal persons of public law, International Organisations or Foreign State Organisations or Institutes established in the Republic, as well as foreign archaeological missions, provided these persons do particularly specialised work.

-- Persons having their normal residence in a third country, working temporarily in the Republic as reporters of foreign press or foreign radio and television channels in order to cover specific events.
+- who work in the Republic as reporters of foreign press or foreign radio and television channels in order to cover specific events.

 6. Conditions to be observed after importation

 - you have a valid certificate of registration and road licence of a third country; if the foreign road licence expires during the vehicle’s stay in Cyprus, you must pay the relevant road tax fees to the Inland Transport Department;